-Test profiles in the TUNE Partner Center are all setup as global test profiles.
-Advertising partners using the alpha publisher interface only need to create one test profile for their device and it applies to all advertisers they work with.
+Test profiles in the TUNE Partner Center are all set up as global test profiles.
+Advertising partners using the TUNE Partner Center only need to create one test profile for their device and it applies to all advertisers they work with.

-If you don’t have access to the TUNE Partner Center, then please send an email to email@example.com and we can set you up with access.
-For more information about the TUNE Partner Center, please visit Getting Started with the TUNE Partner Center .
+If you don't have access to the TUNE Partner Center, you can request access by emailing your request to email@example.com.
+For more information about the TUNE Partner Center, please visit Getting Started with the TUNE Partner Center.